Esports-Medusa/UOBLearn/README.md

 | mentor9@uob.edu     | password9  |
 | mentor10@uob.edu    | password10 |

-**🛠 Admins**
+**Admins**

 | Email               | Password   |
 |---------------------|------------|
 | admin1@uob.edu      | password1  |
 | admin2@uob.edu      | password2  |

-# Demo Video
+## Demo Video

-The 4-minute demo video provides a walk-through of the core implementations of the UOB Learn prototype, highlighting key technical decisions, core features, and how we used the Agile methodology.
+The 4-minute demo video provides a walk-through of the core implementations of the UOB Learn prototype, highlighting key technical decisions, core features, and how Agile methodology guided development.

 **Agile Methodology Overview**
 Introduction to our development approach, including how we developed our prototype using Agile principles.

-**Data Initialization:**
+**Data Initialisation:**
 Overview of our mock data loading process using `seed_users` and `seed_courses` to populate the database with test users and course data.

  **Models and Relationships:**